nvim-tree/nvim-tree.lua/README.md

   },

   view = {
-    -- width of the window, can be either a number (columns) or a string in `%` width = 30,
+    -- width of the window, can be either a number (columns) or a string in `%`, for left or right side placement width = 30,
+    -- height of the window, can be either a number (columns) or a string in `%`, for top or bottom side placement height = 30,
     -- side of the tree, can be one of 'left' | 'right' | 'top' | 'bottom' side = 'left',
     -- if true the tree will resize itself after opening a file